Leaky bucket: As a queue

-A further restriction is that the leaky bucket as a queue traffic shaping function only transmits packets on the ticks; hence, if it is used within a network, equivalent to UPC and NPC, it also imposes a fixed phase on the onward transmission of packets.
-Whereas, when using a leaky bucket meter to control onward transmission, a packet is transmitted as soon as it conforms, i.e. relative to the previous one or, if it already conforms, its arrival time; not according to some arbitrary local clock.
-Perversely, in the context of the transfer delay, this imposition of a fixed phase that may, over time, differ from that of an otherwise conforming input packet stream, constitutes a delay variation and hence a jitter.
-Jitter caused in this particular way could only be observed where the delay is measured as the transit time between two separate measurement points, one either side of the leaky bucket as a queue shaping function.
-However, in the context of real-time data transmissions, it is this end-to-end delay that determines the latency of received data.
-Hence, the leaky bucket as a queue is unsuitable for traffic shaping real-time transmissions.
+The tunable parameter for this algorithm is the bandwidth of its output.
+The bandwidth limit for the connection may be specified in a traffic contract.
+A bandwidth limit may be specified as a packet or frame rate, a byte or bit rate, or as an emission interval between the packets.

-Limiting variable length packets using the leaky bucket algorithm as a queue is significantly more complicated than it is for fixed-length packets.
-Tanenbaum gives a description of a "byte-counting" leaky bucket for variable length packets as follows: "At each tick, a counter is initialized to n.
+Limiting variable-length packets using the leaky bucket algorithm as a queue is significantly more complicated than it is for fixed-length packets.
+Tanenbaum gives a description of a "byte-counting" leaky bucket for variable-length packets as follows: "At each tick, a counter is initialized to n.
 If the first packet on the queue has fewer bytes than the current value of the counter, it is transmitted, and the counter is decremented by that number of bytes.
 Additional packets may also be sent, as long as the counter is high enough.
 When the counter drops below the length of the next packet on the queue, transmission stops until the next tick, at which time the residual byte count is reset [to n] and the flow can continue".
-As with the version for fixed length packets, this implementation has a strong effect on the phase of transmissions, resulting in variable end-to-end delays, and unsuitability for real-time traffic shaping.
+As with the version for fixed-length packets, this implementation has a strong effect on the phase of transmissions, resulting in variable end-to-end delays, and unsuitability for real-time traffic shaping.

-Uses

 The leaky bucket as a queue can only be used in shaping traffic to a specified bandwidth with no jitter in the output.
 It may be used within the network, e.g. as part of bandwidth management, but is more appropriate to traffic shaping in the network interfaces of hosts.
-Leaky bucket algorithm is used in Nginx's ngx_http_limit_conn_module module for limiting the number of concurrent connections originating from a single IP address.
+The leaky bucket algorithm is used in Nginx's ngx_http_limit_req_module module for limiting the number of concurrent requests originating from a single IP address.

-Parameters

-In the case of the leaky bucket algorithm as a queue, the only defined limit for this algorithm is the bandwidth of its output.

-The bandwidth limit for the connection may be specified in a traffic contract.
-A bandwidth limit may be specified as a packet or frame rate, a byte or bit rate, or as an emission interval between the packets.